Does this match your preferences? Make a selection.

 Man looking into glass melting tank

-The goal of climate neutrality requires a massive upheaval in glass production.
-The greatest challenge is technology change, along with the time factor.
-In the long term, we want to completely abandon the use of fossil fuels as far as technologically possible.
-In developing new technologies, we are focusing on the most energy-intensive process step of glass melting.
-Here we are pursuing two main transformation paths: electrification and hydrogen technology.
-In both approaches, electricity from renewable energies plays a decisive role.
+Reducing our emissions requires a massive upheaval in glass production.
+The biggest challenge is technological change – especially in terms of time constraints.
+In the long term, we want to eliminate the use of fossil fuels altogether wherever technologically feasible.
+In developing new technologies, we are primarily focusing on the most energy-intensive step in the process: glass melting.
+Here, we are relying on electrification and hydrogen technology.
+In both approaches, electricity from renewable sources plays a crucial role.

 Using digitalization and artificial intelligence to improve melting processes